hexdump0815/imagebuilder/doc/install-to-emmc-on-arm-chromebooks.md

 installation is similar to the last approach with some steps required for the encryption added on top of it

+this document is in the end the steps required to install to emmc on arm chromebooks extracted from the somewhat harder to read document install-to-emmc-with-luks-full-disk-encryption.txt and brought into an easier to read form.

 ## preparations

 first it is required to find out the device the booted image is running on and